unimelb-ds-eddie/project2/README.md

   - After a successful registration, the same transaction will be replicated on the backup server so that the backup server's database
   - mirrors that of the centralized server's database.

-- Redirect client to main server when server fails (Edward)
+- Redirect client to main server when server fails (Edward - Done)
 - Failure model of centralised server (Eddie - Done)
   - **how i did it**
   - concept: when main centralised server fails, all clients connected to regular servers will not be affected; redirect all servers to backup